 The loss to the Jets didn’t worry me.
 It had all the makings of a trap game, and that’s what it wound up being.
 However, I’ll start worrying if the Steelers lose to the Titans.
 It’s not a “must-win” game–it’s still too early to be using phrases like that (Side note: I always love in the local media where they call early season games “must-win” pretty much if the Steelers lose one of their first three games of the season.
 I believe I heard that phrase a few times before the Carolina game this year).
-But back-to-back losses to bad teams would suck.
-(Though imagine the great content I’d have to choose from for the “Insane Shit I Heard On The Radio This Week” post!)
-It’d be disconcerting to see the Steelers lose to a team that has much less talent than the Steelers do.
+But back-to-back losses to bad teams would disappointing.
+I t’d be disconcerting to see the Steelers lose to a team that has much less talent than the Steelers do.
 Say what you want about the Jets, but they have some talent on their roster.
-The Steelers still should have beat them, but there’s talent on that team (and I don’t think their record would be as bad if they had began starting Vick earlier in the season, but I digress).
+The Steelers still should have beat them, but there’s talent on that team.
 However, the Titans will be starting 6th round rookie quarterback Zach Mettenberger against the Steelers.
 He’ll be making just his third NFL start.

 Mettenberger has moved ahead of the other two QBs on the roster to win the starting job, so you might think he’d be good, but then you realize the other two QBs are Jake Locker and Charlie Whitehurst.